WiktoriaKalisz/CookBook/README.md

 - **ThemeProvider (next-themes) for light/dark mode**
 - **Vercel for deployment and hosting**
 - **AJAX-style data fetching for recipes**
+- **Jest for unit testing**
+- **Cypress for e2e testing**

+## Testing
+### Jest
+- Unit tests coverage reports are generated in HTML and saved in CI artifacts for inspection.
+### Cypress
+- End-to-end tests simulate real user flows:
+  - Browsing recipes and filtering by category
+  - Searching for recipes by title or keywords
+  - Viewing detailed recipe pages with ingredients, instructions, and dietary indicators
+  - Adjusting servings dynamically
+- Coverage of critical workflows complements unit testing.

 ## Skills Demonstrated